magmax/pytest-jinja/README.rst

 -----
 - if no template is specified a default template is used.
 The default template looks almost identical to pytest-html::

-    $ pytest testcase --html-report=test_report.html
+    $ pytest testcase --report=test_report.html

 - or you can pass your own template, pytest-jinja will render your template passing in the report data as jinja variables::

-    $ pytest testcase --html-report=test_report.html --html-template=my_template.html
+    $ pytest testcase --report=test_report.html --template=my_template.html

 Creating a custom template
 --------------------------
-You can create your own template by simply creating any html page.
+You can create your own template by simply creating any template.
 The report data is "passed" to the page as a single object called `report`.
 The attributes of this object contain all the necessary report data.

 Template Example
 ----------------